JLab and J-PARC for the J/{\ensuremath{\psi}} Production at the Threshold: J/ Measurements using MARQ and Dilepton Detectors at J-PARC

 \section{J/\ensuremath{\psi} Measurements using MARQ and Dilepton Detectors at J-PARC}

 The new high-energy \ensuremath{\pi}20 beamline, utilized by the P111 experiment~\cite{Ryu:2024}, allows precise threshold measurements of the $\pi^-~p \to {\rm J}/\psi~n$ reaction using a method independent of the VMD model.
 The J/\ensuremath{\psi} production will be reconstructed in both $e^+~e^-$ and $\mu^+~\mu^-$ di-lepton decay channels.
 The near-threshold cross section for the $\pi^-~p \to {\rm J}/\psi~n$ reaction remains unmeasured; previous studies have only established upper limits.
 Theoretical predictions for the J/\ensuremath{\psi} production cross section span a wide range, from $0.1~\mathrm{pb}$ to $50~\mathrm{nb}$~\cite{Sibirtsev:1998cs, Wu:2013xma, Lu:2015fva, Kim:2016cxr}, depending on interpretations of these limits.
 If the cross section reaches approximately $4~\mathrm{nb}$ at $p = 9.5~\mathrm{GeV/c}$, the anticipated J/\ensuremath{\psi} yield in the momentum range $p = 8.2 - 11.0~\mathrm{GeV}/c$ is estimated to be $1.0\times 10^4~\mathrm{events}$.
-These results are essential for advancing the phenomenological understanding of the SL puzzle and for investigating potential effects related to the LHCb heavy pentaquarks ($P_c$).
+These results are essential for advancing the phenomenological understanding of the SL puzzle (in particular, the role of form factors near the threshold) and for investigating potential effects related to the LHCb heavy pentaquarks ($P_c$)~\cite{LHCb:2019kea}.

-A key distinction of the $\pi^-~p \to {\rm J}/\psi~n$ reaction at J-PARC is that, unlike photon-induced reactions - where the photon creates a quark pair at the interaction point, as seen in GlueX, 007, and CLAS12 - the pion-induced process involves two quarks that are already separated from the beginning.
-We would add, however, that in $s$-channel resonance, the $c\bar{c}$ separation may be different from that in J/\ensuremath{\psi} photoproduction.

 Furthermore, the J-PARC experiment aims to search for isospin partners of the $P_c$ states via the $\pi^-~p \to {\rm J}/\psi~n$ reaction near the threshold.
-The P111 setup, which integrates both the MARQ and di-lepton detectors, enables precise measurements of both hidden-charm and open-charm channels - including $\Lambda_c^{(\ast)}\bar{D}^{(\ast)}$ and $\Sigma_c^{(\ast)}\bar{D}^{(\ast)}$ - thus allowing a comprehensive coupled-channel analysis near the $P_c$ states.
-If the $P_c$ states strongly couple to $\Sigma_c^{(\ast)}\bar{D}^{(\ast)}$, the pion-induced reaction would be expected to dominate over the photon-induced reaction, provided $g_{\Lambda_cN\bar{D}} \gg g_{\Sigma_cN\bar{D}}$. \\
+The P111 setup, which integrates both the MARQ and di-lepton detectors, enables precise measurements of both hidden-charm and open-charm channels - including $\Lambda_c^{(\ast)}\bar{D}^{(\ast)}$ and $\Sigma_c^{(\ast)}\bar{D}^{(\ast)}$ - thus allowing a comprehensive coupled-channel analysis near the $P_c$ states~\cite{LHCb:2019kea}.
+If the $P_c$ states strongly couple to $\Sigma_c^{(\ast)}\bar{D}^{(\ast)}$, the pion-induced reaction would be expected to dominate over the photon-induced reaction, provided $g_{\Lambda_cN\bar{D}} \gg g_{\Sigma_cN\bar{D}}$.